m5stack/m5-docs/docs/en/core/m5stickt.md

 **Notice:**

-StickT only supports WIN10 & Linux & MAC(<10.15) free drive, the rest of the operating system requires users to install the driver.
+M5StickT only supports WIN10 & Linux & MAC(<10.15) free drive, the rest of the operating system requires users to install the driver.

 Installation steps: 1.
 Click the link below to download the driver installation package.
 2. Connect the device and open the Computer Device Manager port option.
 3. Right click on the unrecognized device and perform a manual update.